ehb54/GenApp-Shape2SAS/README.md

 calulating the pair distance distribution function, p(r), and the scattering intensity, I(q), from user-defined shapes

-the program is strongly inspired by an old version with the same name (see citation below), but completely rewritten by Andreas Haahr Larsen
+the program is strongly inspired by an old version named 'mcsim' (see citation below), but completely rewritten by Andreas Haahr Larsen

 ## How to run the program